-METRÔ-DF's CEO, Marcelo Dourado, holds a degree in History from the University of Brasília (UnB), a post-graduate degree in Public Administration (public policies) from the Federal University of Rio de Janeiro (UFRJ) and a Universities of Michigan (USA) and Cambridge (UK).
+Marcelo Dourado is Director-President at METRO-DF.
+He holds a degree in History from the University of Brasilia (UnB), a post-graduate degree in Public Administration (public policies) from the Federal University of Rio de Janeiro (UFRJ) and an English Language degree from the Universities of Michigan (USA) and Cambridge (UK).

-In 2016 he specialized in Knowledge Management, through the Training Program for Rail System Operators through JICA - Japan International Cooperation Agency, in Osaka, Japan.
+In 2016 he specialized in Knowledge Management, through the Training Program for Rail System Operators at JICA - Japan International Cooperation Agency, in Osaka, Japan.

-Marcelo Dourado was previously Secretary of Tourism of the Federal District and Director-Superintendent of the Superintendent of Development of the Midwest (Sudeco), a position he held for almost three years.
-It engaged in the Federal Government's project to eradicate extreme poverty, as well as in infrastructure, logistics, productive inclusion and sustainable development projects for the Midwest.
+Marcelo Dourado was previously Secretary of Tourism of the Distrito Federal, Brazil and Director-Superintendent of the Central-West Development Superintendence (Sudeco), a position he held for almost three years.
+He engaged in the Federal Government's project to eradicate extreme poverty, as well as infrastructure, logistics, productive inclusion and sustainable development projects for the Midwest of Brazil.

-In April 2017, METRÔ-DF received the Golden Chariot International Transport Award, in the category National Transport Company of the Year, during the event "Sustainable Development Goals - Transport and Peace" at the United Nations Headquarters ) In Geneva, Switzerland.
-According to Marcelo Dourado, the award is a recognition for the initiative in putting the fully sustainable subway station into operation.
+In April 2017, METRÔ-DF received the Golden Chariot International Transport Award, in the category National Transport Company of the Year, during the event "Sustainable Development Goals - Transport and Peace" at the United Nations headquarters in Geneva, Switzerland.
+According to Marcelo Dourado, the award is a recognition of the initiative to put the fully sustainable underground station into operation.